 There are many places where you can look to find out what is happening in the town in terms of governance, construction, culture, education and social change and we would not be able to list them all or keep up with the growth and changes in sources.
 Here we listing some of the many key places where you can find information.

 Unfortunately, there is no Tourist Information Centre in Reading.
-However, there is an information stand, staffed by volunteers, at Reading train station, to guide visitors.
+However, there is an excellent information stand, staffed by volunteers, at Reading train station, to guide visitors.

 The following sources will give you a view on the visions for the future of Reading.